ministryofjustice/analytics-platform-control-panel/doc/running.md

 postgres=# create database controlpanel;
 postgres=# create user controlpanel with encrypted password 'password';
 postgres=# grant all privileges on database controlpanel to controlpanel;
+postgres=# ALTER USER controlpanel CREATEDB;
 ```

+The last command in the sequence above ensures the `controlpanel` user has the
+required privileges to create and delete throw away databases while running the
+unit tests.

 You must make sure the following environment variables are set: